 We recommend starting guitar lessons around age 6, depending on the development of the student's dexterity in their hands and fingers.
+The strings can be difficult to hold down for smaller children, so it is important for students to have enough strength in their fingers when they begin learning to play guitar.
 The guitar is also a great instrument for teens and adults, no matter how old!

 We recommend that most young students start out with a 1/2 or 3/4 size acoustic guitar.
-There are two types: nylon string (classical) or steel string (folk).
-Nylon strings have lower tension and are a little easier on the fingers than steel string, but many people prefer the brighter sound of the folk guitar and makes the extra effort worth it.
+There are two types: nylon string (classical) and steel string (folk).
+Nylon strings have lower tension and are a little easier on the fingers than steel string, but many people prefer the brighter sound of the folk guitar and feel the extra effort is worth it.

-Older students (10 and up) usually would be comfortable handling an electric guitar.
-Fender (Squire), Epiphone, and Ibanez are a few popular brands for beginning electric guitar students.
+Older students (10 and up) are usually comfortable handling an electric guitar.
+Fender, Epiphone, and Ibanez are a few popular brands for beginning electric guitar students.
 You'll also need guitar cables, an amplifier, guitar strap, picks, and extra strings, too.

 Select all the days/times the student would be available to start lessons.
 Selecting "3pm - 7pm" means the student can start as early as 3pm or start as late as 7pm.
 It is important that you select as many days and the widest window of start times for each day as possible.
 That will help us make a match with one of our teachers.Ok